Independent African news, markets, culture and politics.

 VAU condemns alleged blackmail of MAAUN lecturer, varsity — Daily Nigerian

-The incident highlights a growing trend of individuals using influence or social media manipulation to subvert academic rules.
-VAU urged universities across Africa to stand together in defending merit-based systems and protecting educators from undue pressure.
-The organization will continue to monitor developments and advocate for stronger safeguards against similar abuses.
+The case highlights a growing trend of individuals using influence or social‑media manipulation to subvert academic rules.
+VAU urged universities across Africa to unite in defending merit‑based systems and protecting educators from undue pressure.
+It pledged to continue monitoring developments and advocating for stronger safeguards against similar abuses.

 Scroll to Top